bebru/MPH_Hausarbeiten/Social_Science_Methods/grammar_check.md

 ## Data collection

 Data is collected by conducting semi-structured interviews with GPs.
 This method is not ideal.
 GPs may feel intimidated by sharing their way of working with an interviewer personally, and an anonymous survey would take account of this aspect more appropriately.
 Although, due to the lack of knowledge about GPs opportunities in altering the course of treatment, a survey does not seem feasible.
 The discussion in a focus group together with peers would possibly lead to richer results than single interviews.
-But the chance to find enough GPs willing to talk openly with other GPs about how they take decisions during their work, seems very low.
+But the chance to find enough GPs willing to talk openly with other GPs about how they take desicions during their work, seems very low.
 Therefore, interviews suit the given situation best, giving the GPs the possibility to elaborate on their work process without strict provisions, in an environment making it possible to talk about even delicate topics which may arise.

 An interview guide will be used to make sure certain topics will be covered in every interview.
-The results of available observational studies like @trottmann_supply-side_2012 on efficiency effects in managed care plans act as underpinnings of the interview guide.
+The results of available studies like @trottmann_supply-side_2012 on efficiency effects in managed care plans give the direction, in which the interview guide shows.
 Nevertheless, enough room should be given to let the physicians talk about their strategies in working efficiently.
 The interviews will be recorded, so that they can be transcribed for further analysis.

 ## Sampling